 A car’s value can also change if it’s discontinued or if it becomes some sort of collectors item.
 More often than not a cars price will go down and there is nothing anyone can do about it, even a used car dealership.
 There are some ways we can limit the overall loss of the car.
 There are also ways to approach the situation and ways you shouldn’t.

-Mechanical repairs: Everyone should keep up with all the basic maintenance on there cars.
-Rarely does a car break down and falls under the category of a lemon.
+Mechanical repairs: Everyone should keep up with all the basic maintenance on their cars.
+Rarely does a car break down and fall under the category of a lemon.
 99% of the time it’s because of either regular wear and tear or previous owner neglect.
 If you keep up with your basic maintenance then you will avoid all the major expensive problems.
 There is no other surefire way to ruin an engine other than if you don’t change the oil and filter.
 Rotate your tires, put air in them and keep your gas tank full combined with a regular tune up will keep your car healthy and the trade value a little higher.

 Lying about trade offers: Some people will lie about a previous offer they received.
 Often times they will tell the dealer that another dealer offered them more money.
-Well, if that’s the case why’d you leave the other place?
+Well, if that’s the case why did you leave the other place?
 Trading a car in isn’t an auction where you trade it to the highest bidder.
 Used car dealers are up with all of the market trends.
-The price isn’t going to vary too much from dealership to dealership.
+The price isn’t going to vary much from dealership to dealership.
 It might be worth it to go from dealership to dealership for your own personal reasons.
 This will give you an idea of what the market is going to offer you.
 Of course there will be a few bad apples who will low ball you.
 Try going to at least 3.
 If there’s a dealer way off the mark while the other 2 are similar you’ll have a good understanding of what it’s worth.

 Also keep in mind that mechanical repairs are part of owning a car.
 That ultimately doesn’t change what the market value is on the car.